José Ángel Espinoza

 José Ángel Espinoza Aragón (2 October 1919 – 6 November 2015), also known as Ferrusquilla, was a Mexican singer-songwriter and film actor.
 He was the father of actress Angélica Aragón.
 There is a statue of him along Olas Altas Promenade in Mazatlán, Mexico.
 He also was a composer affiliated to the SACM (Society of Authors and Composers of Mexico).

+Espinoza was born in Choix, Sinaloa on 2 October 1919, though the family moved to El Guayabo after the death of his mother.
+The family moved once again to Los Mochis, where Espizona attended secondary school.
+He went to Mazatlán in 1935 to continue his studies before going to Mexico City two years later to pursue a medical degree.
+However, Espinoza became enamored by the radio industry and began working at XEQ-AM in 1938.